Lepidodactylus listeri: Conservation efforts

 Prior to the extirpation of this species from Christmas Island, 43 individuals were taken into captivity, starting in August 2009, in order to establish a breeding population.
-This proved successful with a total population of over 1500 individuals as of July 2022.
-However, reintroduction is unlikely to occur in the near future, invasive threats are not yet controlled on Christmas Island, and assisted colonization is not yet feasible due to widespread gecko L. lugubris, which has an unknown conservation status.
+This proved successful with a total population of over 1,500 individuals as of July 2022.
+However, reintroduction is unlikely to occur in the near future.
+Invasive threats are not yet controlled on Christmas Island, and assisted colonization is not yet feasible due to widespread gecko L. lugubris, which has an unknown conservation status.

+Genome

-The genome of the L. listeri was sequenced in 2022 (along with the Christmas Island blue-tailed skink), making it one of the earliest chromosome-level gecko genomes.
+The genome of L. listeri was sequenced in 2022 (along with the Christmas Island blue-tailed skink), making it one of the earliest chromosome-level gecko genomes.
 The genome was genetically diverse, reflective of large historical population sizes.
 Despite the captive population being founded from just 43 individuals, there was not evidence of inbreeding in the genome.